sanjaynaikwadi/ansible/ansible-aws-demo/Launch-EC2-Instance/README.md

 ```

 ### Make sure you have your private key file in same directory to make SSH connection
+I am using key name as devops-ansible, this key name might be different in your enviornment.

 ### Create a file to launch ec2 instances
+Sample code where you can launch t2.micro instance of Ubuntu.

 <details><summary>show</summary>
 <p>